 It's a popular internet meme that strange and Japan are synonymous.
-But with Donald Trump running for President of the United States, who are we to judge?
+But Donald Trump is now President of the United States.
+So, who are we to judge?

 My Japanese wife and I travel to Japan about every four years, and for me, all the important things are similar and only the inconsequential things are different.
 But, those inconsequential things can be surprising.
 Though I now have a deeper understanding, a trip to Japan is still as exotic and exciting as it was the first time, and the wonder and strangeness never seem to fade.